Designing Day of the Dead Stamps

-Like many other Mexicans in his home city of Tijuana, stamp designer Luis Fitch grew up celebrating Halloween, not Day of the Dead.
+Like many other residents of Tijuana, Mexico, future stamp designer Luis Fitch grew up celebrating Halloween, not Day of the Dead.
 But he had friends from the central region of Mexico who observed the holiday, and he later made its festive aesthetic a signature part of his illustration style.

 Today, Luis Fitch is the co-founder and creative director of the cross-cultural design agency UNO Branding.
 He told us the story of how he became the illustrator for the Day of the Dead stamps.